 How Much Does Youth Hockey Cost in Oklahoma?

-Oklahoma hockey is concentrated in Oklahoma City and Tulsa, where dedicated associations have built competitive programs despite the state's football-first culture.
+Oklahoma hockey is concentrated in Oklahoma City and Tulsa, where dedicated associations have built competitive programs.
 Low gas prices help offset travel costs, but limited rink availability and the distance to major hockey markets in Texas and Kansas add up for competitive families.

 Season Cost by Level